The White Garden

 The native oak-hickory forest provides a "sacred grove" setting for the modern Greek Revival style house, designed by architect Patrick Naggar.
 The gardens, designed by Patrick Chassè, ASLA, were completed in 1999.
 Nearest the house, the gardens are classically inspired, including a theater court, a pergola garden, a nymphaeum, and a labyrinth, and additional hidden gardens include a perennial ellipse, an "annual" garden, a conservatory "jungle" garden, and an Asian-inspired moss garden.
 Several water features accent the landscape, and native plantings dominate in areas outside the central gardens.
 Many sculptures enrich this landscape, and one can visit a Temple of Apollo on an island in the main pond.
-In spring, over 300,000 daffodils bloom in the woodland, where walking paths weave over a meandering brook and through a shady dell.
+In spring, more than 500,000 daffodils bloom in the woodland.
+Woodland walking paths weave over a meandering brook and through a shady dell.
 Several glasshouses can be seen, including a new state-of-the-art greenhouse that supports the gardens.
-Head gardener Eric Schmidt, who ably orchestrates the rich garden plantings throughout the property, is on hand for questions.
+Head gardener Eric Schmidt, who ably orchestrates the rich garden plantings throughout the property, will be on hand for questions.

 Hours: 10 a.m. to 3 p.m.